Machinika: Atlas

 “Various performance issues.”

-“A more optimized, polished game would run on almost any hardware in high quality.
-The first part itself ran at 30-50 fps due to the lack of a discrete video card, which is disappointing.”
+“A more optimized, polished game would run on almost any hardware in high quality, unlike the first part which struggled at 30-50 fps due to the lack of a discrete video card.”

 - replayability3 mentions